MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 - Call participant without the [required license](/microsoftteams/cloud-recording#prerequisites-for-teams-cloud-meeting-recording).

-- Calls where the [explicit recording consent for Teams Audio Conferencing](/microsoftteams/conferencing-recording-consent) is enabled.

 - Other exceptions described by [Microsoft Teams documentation](/microsoftteams/cloud-recording#prerequisites-for-teams-cloud-meeting-recording).

 Learn more about using [Teams desktop](https://support.office.com/article/Record-a-meeting-in-Teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24) to record the call.